eradman/ephemeralpg/README.md

 ephemeralpg
 ===========

-Quickly spin up a temporary Postgres test database.
+Run tests on an isolated, temporary Postgres database.

 `pg_tmp` uses several tricks to reduce the wait time for a new database to less than one second by initializing a database in the background that is recycled